The following budget travel tips will help you learn how to travel for cheap.

 16. Sell Your Car At Home

 Have you added up all of the fixed costs you spend on a year for your car?
-It’s not a small right?
-Add in depreciating value and you may as well save the money and inconvenience by selling up and being able to afford another month or more on the road.
+It’s not a small amount right?
+Add in depreciating value and you may as well save the money and inconvenience by selling up.
+Though have you considered a road trip starting from home?
+By implementing some of these cheap road trip tips the money saved adds up long term.

 17. Consider Packing Carry-On Baggage Only